NAV lending: Market Guidelines and Continued Growth

 In 2024, the Institutional Limited Partners Association (ILPA) issued non-binding guidelines regarding the use of NAV-based lending, particularly around transparency and risk management.
 This was largely in response to criticisms raised by certain financial publications that cited complaints by institutional investors about transparency and the potential impact on LP returns.
 Many of these articles focused on the idea that by enabling early distributions, NAV loans would create artificial liquidity, which could ultimately dilute long-term investment returns.

 ILPA has also highlighted the risk of over-leverage, as NAV loans increase fund-level debt exposure.
 In periods of financial stress, excessive reliance on NAV lending could amplify losses for investors.
 Additionally, concerns around valuation and transparency persist, as NAV lending relies on periodic asset valuations that may be subject to discrepancies and potential manipulation.

 With equity markets rising in 2024, many of the NAV loans put in place in the preceding years have performed well.
 Stabilizing private equity valuations and modest liquidity in the market validated certain loans that had drawn criticism in the preceding two years.
 With ILPA guidelines established, market participants have projected continued growth in NAV lending through the end of the 2020s with projections ranging from $50 billion to as much as $100 billion or more in annual volume.
+In the latter half of 2023 the use of NAV loans by Private Equity firms specifically to fund cash distributions to LPs fell 90%.
+This volume was replaced by investors using NAV loans for accretive investments that can be broadly defined as offensive or defensive.

+Industry participants distinguish between "offensive" and "defensive" uses of NAV financing.
+Offensive applications include funding add-on acquisitions for portfolio companies or participating in "pay-to-play" rounds to protect equity stakes from dilution.
+Defensive applications serve as a liquidity bridge during market dislocations, providing a "runway" to avoid forced asset sales at depressed valuations or supporting portfolio companies facing temporary cash flow shortfalls.